omar10594/EasyBrokerViewer/README.md

 EasyBrokerViewer is a Rails 8 application that consumes the EasyBroker API to fetch and display properties data.
 The project **does not use a database**, as all information is retrieved directly from the API.
 The user interface is built using **Tailwind CSS** and **Flowbite components**, offering a modern and responsive design.

+## Using GitHub Codespaces

+We recommend using GitHub Codespaces for this project to avoid managing dependencies on your local machine.
+With Codespaces, you can quickly set up a fully configured development environment in the cloud.

+1. Click the green **Code** button at the top of the repository.
+2. Select **Open with Codespaces**.
+3. If you don’t see an existing Codespace, click **New Codespace**.
+4. Wait for the environment to build and open.
+This may take a few minutes.
+5. Once the Codespace is ready, you’ll be able to work on the project immediately, without having to set up anything locally.

 ## Features

 - **API Consumption:** Integrates and fetches data from an external API in real time.